Friday, February 28, 2025

 -- Oh, don't worry, I am a child of this country, I know the secrets, you will win out."

-and tells his army not to load its guns.
+and told his army not to load its guns.

 Thursday, February 6, 2025